eclipse-kura/kura/_posts/cloud/2017-01-17-kura-aws-cloud.md

         Change the settings in the form to match the screen above, **set Default protocol to TLSv1.2**, enter `changeit` as **Keystore Password** (or the password defined at step 7).

         > **Warning**: steps from 8.2 to 8.6 will not work on Kura 3.2.0 due to a [known issue](https://github.com/eclipse/kura/issues/2125).
 On this version, private key and device certificate need to be manually added to the keystore using the command line.
+If you are running Kura 3.2.0, proceed with step 8.7.

     2. Open the Kura Web Console and enter select the **Settings** entry in the left side menu and then click on **Device SSL Certificate**, you should see this screen: